akashkus121/Work-Finder/README.md

 ##  Key Features

--Dual Login Portals: Separate portals for recruiters and students.
+-Dual Login Portals: Separate portals for recruiters and students.</br>
--Recruiter Portal: Allows recruiters to post job listings, manage job vacancies, and view applications.
+-Recruiter Portal: Allows recruiters to post job listings, manage job vacancies, and view applications.</br>
 -Student Portal: Allows students to search for jobs, view detailed descriptions, and apply directly for jobs.
 -User Authentication: Secure login and registration with JWT token authentication.
 -Job Search: Students can search for jobs based on keywords, location, and other criteria.